 - Just Ask Us

-As part of our work with FSG Social Impact Advisors in 2006-07, FSG conducted a formal evaluation of MMT, interviewing several dozen people from across Oregon to determine what perceptions Oregonians had of our foundation.
+As part of our work with FSG Social Impact Advisors in 2006-07, FSG conducted a formal evaluation of Meyer, interviewing several dozen people from across Oregon to determine what perceptions Oregonians had of our foundation.

-Because most of our awards have been made when MMT was a general purpose foundation – funding a very wide array of fields and kinds of projects – it has been challenging for us to evaluate our grantmaking on a foundation-wide level.
+Because most of our awards have been made when Meyer was a general purpose foundation – funding a very wide array of fields and kinds of projects – it has been challenging for us to evaluate our grantmaking on a foundation-wide level.
 We monitor individual grants, of course.
 Grantees are required to submit reports every six months during a grant period, reporting on their progress toward the goals and objectives outlined in their proposal and on their expenditures.
-The grants administration department and program officers at MMT monitor each report.
-When grant projects are finished, final reports are required and grants administrators and program officers evaluate the projects, reporting outcomes and accounting for MMT funds.
+The grants administration department and program officers at Meyer monitor each report.
+When grant projects are finished, final reports are required and grants administrators and program officers evaluate the projects, reporting outcomes and accounting for Meyer funds.
 Program officers assess how well the project achieved its goals.

-Now that MMT has a number of well-defined Initiatives, we are beginning to see more meaningful evaluation results emerge from the work we fund.
+Now that Meyer has a number of well-defined Initiatives, we are beginning to see more meaningful evaluation results emerge from the work we fund.
 As those evaluations are available, they will be added to this section of our website.

 This update provides additional information about Meyer Memorial Trust's Community Food System program and grant projects.